Viraj-Mavani/NoteBox/README.md

 # Note Box

-An application to keep notes and TODO list.
+An application to keep notes with online backup.
+It uses Firebase to store the data.
+You can lable your note and Random colors.

 ## Getting Started